joshed-io/estelle-and-josh/site/content/faq/july-26.md

 title = "Frequently Asked Questions for July 26"
 +++

-**Hello invitees for Estelle & Josh's wedding ceremony on July 26, 2018!**
+**Hello invitees for our wedding ceremony on July 26, 2018!**
 We're thrilled so many of you are coming to join us in July 🎉

-We wanted to get a quick note out to everyone with more information about what's going to happen this summer.
-We think we have some experiences planned for you that you'll really enjoy.
-You'll also receive a paper invitation soon with details but there's a longer explanation here.
-So, on to the Q&A.
+Here's some information about what's going to happen this summer.
+This should help you book your travel and start planning your stay in France.
+You will also receive a paper invitation in the mail soon with more details, please keep an eye out for that.
+But for now, on to the Q&A!

 <hr>